AIM-IT4/Bond-Analytics-Wrapper/README.md

 ## Contributing

 Contributions are welcome!
-Please read the contributing guidelines before making any changes.
+Please get in touch here : jha.8@iitj.ac.in

 ## License